BrendahKiragu/flask-week-2-code-challenge/README.md

     }
     ```

-- If there are validation errrs, the response will include an error message:
+- If there are validation errors, the response will include an error message:
     ```json
     {
       "errors": ["validation errors"]